Reviewed by: Waqar Akbar Cheema

 The work is also riddled with factual errors, insinuations and even outright fraudulent statements.
 For instance, it is claimed that Abu Hanifa (d.
 150 AH) had “students who were Maturidi in theology” (p.8) when the founder of the Maturidi school was born no earlier than 235 AH.
 It is like saying Ibn Mas’ud (d.
 32 AH) or ‘Alqama bin Qais (d.
 70 AH) were Hanafis.

-In arguing against the preservation of hadith the author claims that while we have the divine guarantee for protection of the Qur’an there is no such promise in favor of the hadith reports (p.109).
+In arguing against the preservation of hadith, the author claims that while we have the divine guarantee for the protection of the Qur’an, there is no such promise in favour of the hadith reports (p.109).
 In an attempt to refute the “salafi” claim that Qur’an 15:9 entails the same promise for hadith as well, the author states, “why God does not say what he means if he indeed meant ‘hadith’ when he says ‘Qur’an’” (p.110) while the verse in question (i.e. Qur’an 15:9) does not really use the word “Qur’an” it simply says “dhikr”.
-It is, however, pertinent to note that just a few pages later the verse is translated correctly and the word ‘Qur’an’ is mentioned only in parenthesis (p.118), apparently because unlike in p.110, there the purpose was not to neutralize an argument for hadith preservation.
+It is, however, pertinent to note that just a few pages later, the verse is translated correctly, and the word ‘Qur’an’ is mentioned only in parenthesis (p.118), apparently because, unlike in p.110, there the purpose was not to neutralize an argument for hadith preservation.